caffeine-overload/anti_prop/README.md

      1.7.3 Claiming the protestors are motivated by racism against mainland Chinese people (covered by point 1.2.5)

-     1.7.4 Claiming, without providing evidence, that anti-CCP or pro-HK movements (or comment threads on social media) are primarily motivated by, or infrested with racism.
+     1.7.4 Claiming, without providing evidence, that anti-CCP or pro-HK movements (or comment threads on social media) are primarily motivated by, or infested with racism.

  1.8 Claiming that the Declaration of the Hong Kong Provisional Government is equivalent to a declaration of independence

+## 2 Bolivia, on the coup and indigenous rights

+## 3 Russia

+## 4 Turkey